dutchcoders/marija/README.md

 $ docker run -d -p 8080:8080 -v $(pwd)/config-docker.toml:/config/config.toml --name marija marija/marija
 ```

-### Using Honeytrap as datasource
+### Using Honeytrap as datasource for Marija

-If you are using Marija to visualize data from a Honeytrap container, they need to be in the same Docker network.
+If you want to use Marija to visualize data from Honeytrap data source, they both need to run in the same Docker network.

 The following command uses `honeytrap` as the docker network: